Roasted Rosemary Root Vegetables

 What potatoes are best in this dish?

-I recommend yellow or gold potatoes.
+I recommend sweet potatoes plus yellow or gold potatoes.
 I usually use organic yellow potatoes because I love the naturally buttery flavor they have.

 Should you peel the potatoes?